kubesphere/website/content/en/docs/pluggable-components/auditing-logs.md

 {{< notice note >}}

 If you adopt [All-in-one Installation](https://kubesphere-v3.netlify.app/docs/quick-start/all-in-one-on-linux/), you do not need to create a config-sample.yaml file as you can create a cluster directly.
 Generally, the all-in-one mode is for users who are new to KubeSphere and look to get familiar with the system.
-If you want to enable Auditing Logs in this mode (e.g. for testing purpose), refer to the following section to see how Auditing Logs can be installed after installation.
+If you want to enable Auditing in this mode (e.g. for testing purpose), refer to the following section to see how Auditing can be installed after installation.

 {{</ notice >}}